Device module

 DeviceRuntime.PREINSTALLED (‘preinstalled’)

-class DeviceRuntimeKeys(value)
+class DeviceRuntimeKeys(*values)

 The Device runtime keys to enable/disable runtimes available in rapyuta.io.